 - You aren't able to completely remove the tick.
 The longer the tick remains attached to your skin, the greater your risk of getting a disease from it.
 Your skin may also get irritated.

 Also consult your doctor if signs and symptoms disappear because you may still be at risk of the disease.
 Your risk of contracting a disease from a tick bite depends on where you live or travel to, how much time you spend outside in woody and grassy areas, and how well you protect yourself.

 - You develop flu-like signs and symptoms.
-Fever, chills, fatigue, body aches and a headache may accompany the rash.
+Fever, chills, fatigue, muscle and joint pain, and a headache may accompany the rash.